Politics of Japan: Political developments since 2010

-Noda dissolved the lower house on 16 November 2012 (as he failed to get support outside the Diet on various domestic issues i.e. tax, nuclear energy) and elections were held on 16 December.
-The results were in favor of the LDP, which won an absolute majority in the leadership of former Prime Minister Shinzō Abe.
+Noda dissolved the lower house on 16 November 2012 (as he failed to get support outside the Diet on various domestic issues i.e. consumption tax, nuclear energy) and general election was held on 16 December.
+The results were in favor of the LDP, which won an absolute majority in the leadership of former prime minister Shinzo Abe.
 He was appointed as the 96th Prime Minister of Japan on 26 December 2012.
 With the changing political situation, earlier in November 2014, Prime Minister Abe called for a fresh mandate for the Lower House.
 In an opinion poll the government failed to win public trust due to bad economic achievements in the two consecutive quarters and on the tax reforms.

-The election was held on 14 December 2014, and the results were in favor of the LDP and its ally New Komeito.
+The general election was held on 14 December 2014, and the results were in favor of the LDP and its ally New Komeito.
 Together they managed to secure a huge majority by winning 325 seats for the Lower House.
 The opposition, DPJ, could not manage to provide alternatives to the voters with its policies and programs.
 "Abenomics", the ambitious self-titled fiscal policy of the current prime minister, managed to attract more voters in this election, many Japanese voters supported the policies.
 Shinzō Abe was sworn as the 97th prime minister on 24 December 2014 and would go ahead with his agenda of economic revitalization and structural reforms in Japan.